kahawai-sre/msdndevtest/README.md

 8. Still signed in to the Azure Portal as __myuser@hotmail.com__, under Subscriptions, select the new msdn subscription created when activating the Azure Subscription Benefit.
 In the OverView page select "Change Directory" and select the new directory created for the M365 E5 benefit i.e. mynewdomain.onmicrosoft.com
 9. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com.
 After some time the new MSDN-SKU Azure Subscription will visible and ready for use under this account.
 10. The net result is you have a fully functional Azure / Azure AD environment with E5 licensing for use testing Enterprise features like Conditional Access, Azure Identitiy Security, Azure PIM etc.
-## Prep AAD in new tenant (optional)
+## Prep AAD in the new tenant (optional)
 1. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com
-2. In the Azure Active Directory service view, look at configuring:
+2. In the Azure Active Directory service view, optionally configure:
-  - Custom domains names (if you own a domain and want to use for AAD testing)
+  - Custom domains names (if you own a domain and want to use for AAD testing, rather than the default "onmicrosoft.com" sub-domain)
   - Company branding
   - Change Security Defaults to use Conditional Access for testing
   - Create test users